sarahciston/codingcare/posts/0critintro.md

 #### Key forms & foundational concepts of generative AI systems explained

-- "Machine conditioning" not machine learning: "the fuzzy usage of ‘learning’ anthropomorphises a mathematical optimisation process" [@gaitelyriqueFrancisHungerUnHype2021]
+- "Machine conditioning" not machine learning: "the fuzzy usage of ‘learning’ anthropomorphises a mathematical optimisation process" [@gaitelyriqueFrancisHungerUnHype2021] or "interpretation machines" [@lohmannInterpretationMachinesContradictions2020]
 - Replace neural metaphors: "Neurons" in neural networks are pre-set nodes that determine the weights and probabilities of information, ie *they do math.* The "brain" structure is a metaphor, what are other metaphors?
 - Activation & loss
 - Simplistic non-understanding: